 This rolling clamp rack can be built in an afternoon and only takes up about 4 square feet of space.
 It can hold up to 50 clamps and having it on wheels means you can roll it over to your work space, then roll it out of the way when you are finished.

-Build your own wooden bar clamps using this free woodworking plan.
+Build your own c-clamps using this free step-by-step tutorial with pictures.

 Build this strong wall mounted clamp rack using the free woodworking plans at the link.